-This Lower Body Strength routine is designed to strengthen the feet, ankles, legs, knees, hips and glutes.
-It's great for alleviating knee pain.
+Lower Body Strength 1 is designed to strengthen the feet, ankles, knees, quads, glutes and hips.
+It's a great one for alleviating knee pain.

-In this sequence, we introduce Sun Salutation B which is similar to Sun A but with some extra poses that build strength and endurance in the legs.
+Lower Body Strength 2 is based on Sun Salutation B, which is similar to Sun A but with some extra standing poses that build strength in the legs.

-In this sequence, we hold some classic standing poses to build strength in the feet, ankles, knees, hips, quads, glutes and lower back.
+In Lower Body Strength 3, we flow through the classic standing postures to build strength in the feet, ankles, knees, hips, quads and glutes.

-This sequence is great for activating the glutes, mobilising the joints and firing up the muscles in your legs before your workout.
+Lower Body Strength 4 is great for activating the glutes, mobilising the ankles, knees and hips and firing up the muscles in your legs.

-This routine challenges balance, strength, body control, flexibility and endurance.
-We hold some tough poses, so get ready to shake.
+In a Bind tests balance, strength, body control, flexibility and endurance.
+I ask you to hold some hard poses, so get ready to shake.